 Update and innovate

-Polish your website, update your resume or your one-sheet, upload your latest work online… Get ready to respond in two clicks, for when a prospective client comes knocking at your door.
-Now is also a good time to look for new avenues to find work: create a profile on a new freelancer’s website, reach out to the company you’ve wanted to work for, take a look at what your network is up to on Linkedin.
+Polish your website, update your resume or your one-sheet, upload your latest work online, improve your Google ranking or social media presence… Get ready to respond in two clicks, for when a prospective client comes knocking at your door.
+Now is also a good time to look for new avenues to find work: create a profile on a new freelancer’s website, look for other potential sources of income on sites like Steady or an easy-to-start side hustle, reach out to the company you’ve always wanted to work for, take a look at what your network is up to on Linkedin.

 Learn new skills

 Even though you’re not getting paid for it now, learning new skills by taking an online class or playing around with a new software will pay off down the line.
 You’re your own boss, you alone can make sure your business doesn’t get left behind or can expand its offering.
 Investing in yourself as a professional is one of the best things you can do when work is sparse.
 And remember, anything you spend to learn new skills is a business expense, aka a tax write-off!

 Sometimes a consequence of the panic is to bundle up inside your home and wait for that phone call.
 It’s usually not the best approach.
 Instead, go have lunch with your former colleagues, go to conferences, go to the movies.
 Stay inspired.
 Stay in touch.
 You never know where work might come from.